 Particular attention is paid to interdisciplinary studies, including the Psychology of Religion, the Sociology of Religion, the Philosophy of Religion, Religion and Ethics, Religion and Education, and Religion and Literature, with the aim of acquainting students with the relationship between religion and other disciplines.
 In addition, the Religious Studies programme requires students to conduct fieldwork, research and study to gain a greater understanding of the daily religious rituals of people in our own society and in the region.
-To integrate religious theory and application, and to provide students with on-site experience, the Department arranges undergraduate student internships during the summer months.
+To integrate religious theory and application, and to provide students with on-site experience, our programme provides internship opportunities for undergraduate students.

 Local students may according to their academic qualifications apply for admission to the University via the following admissions schemes:

 Applicants who do not have right of abode or right to land in Hong Kong should apply for admission via the International Students Recruitment Scheme or Mainland Students Recruitment Scheme as appropriate.